Trading

 Goods Wholesalers Trading License in Dubai: Cost and Requirements

 Dubai has long been one of the world's most active trade corridors, connecting manufacturers in Asia and Europe with buyers across the Middle East, Africa, and beyond.
 For entrepreneurs and established businesses looking to capitalise on this position, obtaining a Goods Wholesalers Trading License at Dubai South Business Hub Free Zone is one of the most direct routes into large-scale commerce.
-This guide covers everything you need to know about Activity Code 4690.98, from what the licence covers to setup costs, compliance requirements, and who stands to benefit most.
+This guide covers everything you need to know about Activity Code 4690.98, from what the license covers to setup costs, compliance requirements, and who stands to benefit most.

 What Is the Goods Wholesalers Trading License?

 The Goods Wholesalers Trading License falls under the Trading category and is classified with Activity Code 4690.98.
 It authorises the holder to wholesale a broad range of goods that are not specialised to a single product category.
-In practical terms, this means a licence holder can buy and sell general merchandise in bulk, acting as an intermediary between producers or importers and retailers, industrial buyers, or other wholesalers.
+In practical terms, this means a license holder can buy and sell general merchandise in bulk, acting as an intermediary between producers or importers and retailers, industrial buyers, or other wholesalers.

-Who Is This Licence Best Suited For?
+Who Is This License Best Suited For?

 International trading companies seeking a UAE base for regional distribution